Belgian budget minister optimistic about economic recovery

 As all other countries, Belgium was severely hit by the COVID-19 outbreak in 2020.
 According to the European Commission’s Winter 2021 economic forecast, Belgium’s GDP fell dramatically by 6.2 %, a figure which corresponds to the EU average.
 The most affected sectors were leisure, restaurants, hotels and transport.

-In February, when the Commission published its forecast, there was reason for cautious optimism because of the rollout of the vaccination programme that would enable the economies to reopen.
+In February, when the Commission published its forecast, there was reason for cautious optimism because of the rollout of the vaccination programmes in the member states that would enable the economies to reopen.
 The Commission wrote about light in the tunnel.
 For Belgium, it predicted that annual GDP growth would reach 3.9% in 2021 and 3.1% in 2022, reflecting Belgium’s position as a trade hub.

 But since then, vaccine deliveries have not kept pace with the vaccination goals and only a fraction of the adult population has been vaccinated with the required two doses.